 Alibaba was founded to open the door for small to medium-sized companies to connect with a global marketplace.
 The name was taken from the kind, smart businessman in One Thousand and One Nights and was meant to represent the opening of a magical portal.
 Magical it was.
 The Alibaba B2B eCommerce model has since grown to include business-to-consumer and consumer-to-consumer sales much like the Amazon marketplace.
 Alibaba is poised to be the only eCommerce ecosystem that could take on Amazon.
 Here’s why.

 Successes and Innovations

-Alibaba not only served global buyers, it attracted attention in China with consumers.
+Alibaba not only served global buyers, but it also attracted attention in China with consumers.
 Alibaba then served as a customer acquisition tool for Taobao, the second portal to be opened.
 A key decision in Alibaba history was to block search engines from crawling Taobao.
 This move trained the buyer to go directly to Taobao to perform a search.
-When Taobao generated sufficient traffic, it served as the launch pad for Tmall, the first member of the group with a pay-to-play model.
+When Taobao generated sufficient traffic, it served as the launchpad for Tmall, the first member of the group with a pay-to-play model.

 Different Products for Different Markets